testfairy/docs/docs/800_FAQ/900_Deleting_your_account.md

-## Deleting your account

-At __Testfairy__ we understand the importance of your data/privacy and therefore enable you to delete your account at any time.

-In order to delete your account you will need to first make sure your account is a __developer account__ as deleting an account is only available to developers.
+At TestFairy we understand that at some point you may want to delete your data.
+As much as we are sad to see you leaving us, we will help you make it happen.

+First, this document is for __developers__, users who uploaded apps to TestFairy, added the TestFairy SDK to their app, and invited testers to their project.

-If you are a __teters__ you should contact your account owner/administrator.
+If you are a __tester__, please contact the developer who invited you their project and ask to be removed.

-#### Please note:

-- You can only delete a **free account**.
-- If you have a **paying account** please contact us via email at support@testfairy.com.
+If you are a developer, please continue reading.

 ### Deletion steps

-To delete your **TestFairy** account please follow these steps:
+In order to delete your TestFairy account please follow these steps:

-  1. Log into your account and go to the __Team__ menu option under your account email (top right corner of the [Dashboard](https://docs.testfairy.com/TestFairy_Dashboard/Dashboard_Overview.html)): [https://app.testfairy.com/settings/cpanel/]()

-  2. Select all admins in the account and remove them:
+  1. __Remove other admins for your account:__ Log into your account, go to the [Team](https://app.testfairy.com/settings/cpanel/) menu at the top right, select all admins in the account and remove them:

   ![](/img/FAQ/delete-account-01.png)

-  3. Once all admins are removed go to the __Preferences → Account__ menu: [https://app.testfairy.com/settings/account/](https://app.testfairy.com/settings/account/)

-  4. At the bottom of the screen you will see an option to delete your account:
+  2. Once all admins are removed go to your [Account Preferences](https://app.testfairy.com/settings/account/) → Account section and at the bottom of the screen press the `Delete my account` button

   ![](/img/FAQ/delete-account-02.png)

-  5. Press the `Delete my account` button.

-  6. Press `Continue` to verify the deletion:

   ![](/img/FAQ/delete-account-03.png)

-  7. Your account is now deleted and you will be redirected to the [TestFairy](https://www.testfairy.com/) website.
+Your account is now deleted.